Elvis10ten/notes/src/books/2025-1a-nand-to-tetris.md

     * **Comparison commands**: `eq`, `gt`, `lt`.
     * **Logical commands**: `and`, `or`, `not` (unary).

-The commands `add`, `sub`, `eq`, `gt`, `lt`, `and`, and `or` have two implicit operands.
+The commands `add`, `sub`, `eq`, `gt`, `lt`, `and`, and `or` have <ymark>two implicit operands</ymark>.
 To execute each one of them, the VM implementation pops two values off the stack, computes the stated function on them, and pushes the resulting value back onto the stack.
-The remaining `neg` and `not` commands have one implicit operand and work the same way.
+The remaining `neg` and `not` commands have <ymark>one implicit operand</ymark> and work the same way.

 Implicit here means that the operand is not part of the command syntax: since the command is designed to always operate on the two top stack values, there is no need to specify them.

 - - -

 The abstract VM described so far must be implemented on a host machine to actually run.
-One implementation option is a VM translator.
+The implementation option chosen by the project is a <pmark>VM translator</pmark>.

 Writing a VM translator entails two main tasks:
 * First, we have to decide how to represent the stack and the virtual memory segments on the target platform.